kalviumcommunity/S66_Electricity_Consumption_Tracker/README.md

 ## **Project Overview**

 The Electricity Consumption Tracker is a user-friendly application designed to monitor and manage electricity usage efficiently.
-The platform aims to provide insights into consumption patterns, helping users reduce electricity bills, optimize energy usage, and promote sustainability.
+The platform aims to provide insights into consumption patterns, helping user reduce electricity bills, optimize energy usage, and promote sustainability.

 ---

 ## **Key Features**

 1. **User Authentication**
-   - Enable users to register and log in to access personalized dashboards.
+   - Enable user to register and log in to access personalized dashboard

 2. **Electricity Usage Logging**
-   - Allow users to log daily electricity usage, including timestamps and consumption data (in kWh).
+   - Allow user to log daily electricity usage, including timestamps and consumption data (in kWh).

 3. **Real-Time Monitoring**
    - Integrate with smart meters or allow manual data entry to track electricity usage in real time.